An ACERA member’s beneficiary is the person or persons they

 18 to Avoid Court Appointment

-If you are naming a minor child as a plan beneficiary, you may
+If you are designating a minor as a beneficiary, ACERA strongly

-Spouses Have Legal Rights to Continuance Benefits, Which
+Spouses and Minor Children Have Legal Rights to Continuance

 However, it is possible for your spouse to waive his or her